 Please be respectful of attendee communication preferences.

-We will designate specific restrooms as all-gender restrooms for attendees who feel more comfortable using those facilities.
+There will be a restroom available for attendees who feel more comfortable using all-gender those facilities.

 First Aid/Medical Assistance

 If you require first aid or medical assistance, please visit our registration desk or the venue front desk.
 For emergencies, please dial 911.

 CONTACT INFORMATION / HARASSMENT REPORTS